Sustainable Development Goals - your questions answered

 How is CAFOD involved in sustainability and development?

-In 2011 we conducted research with our partners into the Millennium Development Goals as part of our 100 Voices project.
+In 2011 we conducted research with our partners into the Millennium Development Goals as part of our 100 Voices project looking at the impact of the MGDs.
 Our partners told us the Millennium Development Goals had been important for shaping a shared set of global priorities and supporting national level advocacy, but were weak on sustainability and sometimes ignored their domestic contexts.

 The new Global Goals offer us the opportunity to shape the development agenda to ensure a fairer and more just world.
-We want to make sure that development over the next 15 years is built on the principles of solidarity, equity, environmental stewardship and participation.
+We want to make sure that development over the next 15 years is built on the principles of solidarity, equity, participation and stewardship of a sustainable environment.

 The principle of participation, as outlined in Catholic Social Teaching, is particularly important for our work on these Global Goals.
 People living in poverty want to have a say in their own future and to be ‘artisans of their own destiny’, as the Papal Encyclical Populorum Progressio says.